syncfusion-content/wpf-docs/wpf/SfMaskedEdit/Working-with-SfMaskedEdit.md

 Mask = "(d{3})-\d{3}-\d{4}"

 In the above example, we can create a mask for Phone Number("(123)-456-7890").
 It will accept only digits.
-So that element ‘d’ is used.
+So that element 'd' is used.
 Mobile Number has fixed size.
-So that element ‘{}’ is used and the literal ‘()’ and ‘-‘ is used.
+So that element '{}' is used and the literal '()' and '-' is used.

 {% tabs %}